 Several events caused the demise of the Viking Greenlanders.
 The Little Ice Age of the 14th century caused a massive shift in climate, lowering temperatures and causing treacherous weather.
 Sailing became dangerous, as well as hunting the seals that were the Greenlanders’ primary food source.

 The 14th century also saw the onset of the bubonic plague that devastated Europe’s population.
-Nearly half the population of Norway – Greenland’s primary trading partner – died in the plague, though Greenland was spared.
+Nearly half the population of Norway – Greenland’s primary trading partner – died in the plague, though it largely spared Greenland’s colony.

 Lastly, by the mid 14th century the demand for walrus tusk ivory had finally declined.
 After Portugal opened trade routes to sub-Saharan Africa, elephant tusk ivory became much more prized.

-The combination of a lack of economic incentive, harsh and inhospitable weather, and a pandemic are surely what caused the demise of the last Viking settlements in North America.
+The combination of a lack of economic incentive, harsh and inhospitable weather, and a pandemic are surely what caused the last Vikings to leave North America.